 Insights on the latest cyber risks and associated damages

-For businesses to successfully navigate today's cyberthreats and effectively respond to data security events, understanding the costs associated with a data breach is critical.
-Incidents at Fortune 500 organizations get significant media coverage, but the reputational and financial impact to small and middle-market companies can be even more damaging.
+For businesses to successfully navigate today's cyber-threats and effectively respond to data security events, understanding the costs associated with a data breach is critical.
+Incidents at Fortune 500 organizations get significant media coverage, but the reputational and financial impact to small and middle market companies can be even more damaging.

-Key study findings include:
+Additional key study findings include:

 - The number of claims involving breaches from ransomware has increased dramatically (9000 percent) since the study's inception.